arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/glass-break-detector/content.md

 The application will be based on a preconfigured example model created by Aurelien Lequertier that is available on the [Arduino Machine Learning Tools](https://mltools.arduino.cc/public/210541/latest).

-This example detects anomalous sounds of glass breaking using the [DCASE rare sound events dataset](http://dcase.community/challenge2017/task-rare-sound-event-detection-results).
+This example detects anomalous sounds of glass breaking using the [**DCASE** rare sound events dataset](http://dcase.community/challenge2017/task-rare-sound-event-detection-results).
 With this example, you will learn how to build and deploy a glass-breaking detection system.

 ### Data Collection

 Data collection is the foundation of any machine learning project.
-An existing dataset known as [**DCASE dataset** (Detection and Classification of Acoustic Scenes and Events)](http://dcase.community/challenge2017/task-rare-sound-event-detection-results) will be used in this application note to avoid the practical challenges of recording actual glass-breaking sounds.
+This application note will use an existing [**DCASE dataset** (Detection and Classification of Acoustic Scenes and Events)](http://dcase.community/challenge2017/task-rare-sound-event-detection-results) to avoid the practical challenges of recording actual glass-breaking sounds.

-This dataset provides high-quality audio samples of glass-breaking sounds and background noise, which is essential for training and testing the model.
+This dataset provides a broad collection of audio samples designed for rare sound event detection, including glass-breaking sounds and background noise.
+It includes:

+- **Mixtures:** 1500 of 30 second audio mixtures, totaling 12 hours and 30 minutes of audio, created by combining isolated events with background recordings.
+- **Isolated Events:** 474 unique events across three target categories: baby crying, **glass breaking**, and gunshot.
+- **Background Recordings:** 1121 of 30 second recordings of ambient sounds totaling 9 hours and 20 minutes of audio.

-You will have *300 audio samples* for training and *54 samples* for testing.
+For this application note, we focus on glass-breaking sounds.
+From this dataset, *300 audio samples* are used for training and *54 samples* for testing.
 These samples represent two main categories:

 - Glass-breaking events
 - Non-glass-breaking ambient noise